jlopez1137/personal-website/README.md

 ### AI Development Methodology Used
 1. **Prompt-Driven Iteration**: Each phase involved specific prompts targeting particular aspects of development
 2. **Incremental Improvement**: Changes were made in small, manageable iterations to avoid breaking existing functionality
-3. **User Feedback Integration**: AI responses were refined based on user feedback and testing results
+3. **User Feedback Integration**: AI responses were refined based on user feedback (my own) and testing results
 4. **Consistency Maintenance**: AI helped maintain design consistency across all pages and components
-5. **Accessibility Preservation**: Throughout all changes, AI ensured accessibility standards were maintained
+5. **Accessibility Preservation**: Throughout all changes, AI ensured accessibility standards were maintained (above and beyond, but I wanted this website to actually serve as a portfolio of sorts)
 6. **Code Quality**: AI maintained clean, semantic HTML and efficient CSS throughout the process

 ### Technical Achievements Through AI Assistance